wangxinyu0922/wangxinyu0922.github.io/_pages/about.md

 ## News:

-**2023-06** I got president award at ShanghaiTech University, which is Top 2 out of all 717 graduate students.
+**2023-06** I got president's award at ShanghaiTech University, which is Top 2 out of all 717 graduate students.

 **2022-10** Our paper [Named Entity and Relation Extraction with Multi-Modal Retrieval](https://aclanthology.org/2022.findings-emnlp.437/) was accepted to the Findings of EMNLP 2022!